A Guide to Queen Elizabeth National Park, Western Uganda

 About Queen Elizabeth National Park

-Queen Elizabeth National Park is understandably Uganda’s most popular national park.
-With its diverse ecosystems, which include sprawling savanna, shady, humid forest, sparkling lakes and fertile wetlands, Queen Elizabeth National Park is ideal habitat for a safari in Africa.
-The park is home to classic big game, ten primate species including chimpanzees and over 600 species of birds.
 Set against the magnificent backdrop of the jagged Rwenzori Mountains (the mountains of the moon), the park’s magnificent vistas include 72 enormous craters carved brutally into rolling green hills, panoramic views of the Kazinga channel with its banks lined with hippos, buffalo and elephants, and the endless Ishasha plains, whose fig trees hide lions ready to pounce on herds of unsuspecting Uganda kob.

 Biodiversity